WilliamsJack/pairwise-elo-ranking/README.md

 - Define the cohort of notes to rank - works especially well with **Obsidian Bases**: pick a **Base** and a **view** to define your cohort dynamically
 - Efficiently review and pick a winner with keyboard shortcuts and an unobtrusive on-screen bar
 - Per-cohort stats and rankings can be written to frontmatter
+- Information-gain matchmaking that automatically picks the most useful pairs to compare
+- A stability progress bar that shows how close your rankings are to converging
-- Advanced convergence and matchmaking heuristics you can tune
+- Advanced convergence heuristics you can tune
 - Robust to renames and moves via stable per-note Elo IDs
 - Cohorts are saved so you can resume ranking sessions, picking up where you left off